Are Car Accidents Involving Pedestrians and Cyclists In Parking Lots Treated Differently From Road Accidents?

 Unlike accidents that occur on the road, or “highways”, accidents that occur in parking lots are not covered under the Highway Traffic Act (HTA).

-Section 193(1) of the HTA provides for a reverse onus where an accident occurs on a highway, meaning that when loss or damage is sustained by a person as a result of an accident on a highway, the onus of proof is on the defendant driver to show that they are not liable.
+Section 193(1) of the HTA provides for a reverse onus where a pedestrian or cyclist brings a claim with respect to an accident occurs on a highway.
+This means that when loss or damage is sustained by a pedestrian or cyclist as a result of an accident on a highway, the onus of proof is on the defendant driver to show that their negligence or improper actions did not cause the accident.

-Whereas when a car accident occurs in a parking lot, the injured party does not have access to the reverse onus provision, and the burden of proof therefore remains with the injured party to prove the defendant driver’s liability.
+Whereas when a car accident occurs in a parking lot, the injured pedestrian or cyclist does not have access to the reverse onus provision, and the burden of proof therefore remains with the injured pedestrian or cyclist to prove the defendant driver’s liability.

 What kind of duty is owed by drivers in parking lots?